Communication Sciences & Disorders

 VISION

-The Communication Sciences and Disorders Program at Cleveland State University will be recognized as the leader in providing excellent, innovative, diverse, and collaborative educational experiences and clinical services in communication sciences and disorders within the Northern Ohio region and global society.
+The Department of Communication Sciences and Disorders at Cleveland State University will be recognized as a leader in excellent, innovative, and culturally relevant educational experiences and clinical services within the Northern Ohio region and beyond.

 GOALS